LOVE THE TRAILS? Help out and

 Trail Taster Video: Watch

-Description: The Hobo is located on the west side of Kirkton Glen in the trees and has a fast and flowing main line, starting with a roll into the dark wooded "tunnel".
+Description: The Hobo is located on the west side of Kirkton Glen and is fairly fast and flowy.
+It starts with a roll into the dark wooded "tunnel".
 Exit the tunnel across a burn and then start winding your way through the woods.
-There are also now a few good optional side lines with bigger drops.

 Length: 400m